aniket-yagik/Law-app/README.md

-# Getting Started with Create React App
+# Law-app
+Dynamic and responsive Law-app Web Application Using React JS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).